muirandy/sns2-system-tests/README.md

 ##Install Kafka
 This should be done in the usual way (see the Kafka website)!
+However, note the branch of code ought to be the same tag as the version in the docker-compose file.
+The same is important when you are installing KSQL(later on in this file).
+At the time of writing, it was 5.1.2.

 ##Update the config
 Replace the config directory of Kafka with https://github.com/muirandy/sns2-kafka-config